Fredy Guarín: International career

 On 24 May 2006, Guarín made his international debut for Colombia, in a pre-World Cup friendly against Ecuador.
 He represented the nation at the 2005 CONCACAF Gold Cup and the 2011 Copa América.

 Guarín was selected by José Pekerman for his 2014 World Cup squad.
 He played his first game in the tournament on 24 June after the national team had already won its first two group matches, featuring the full 90 minutes in a 4–1 win against Japan which was also his 49th cap; he earned his 50th four days later, coming on as a late substitute to help oust Uruguay 2–0 in the round of 16.

 On 10 May 2015, whilst at the service of Inter, Guarín suffered a muscular injury to his right leg, being ruled out of the Copa América.

 Style of play

-A versatile player, Guarín was a strong, fast and creative attacking midfielder, who could also play in the centre, in a holding role or on the right flank.
+Guarín was primarily an attacking midfielder who could also play in the centre, in a holding role or on the right flank.
 He was capable of shooting from long-range with both feet, and of acting as a playmaker in midfield.

 In 2013, Guarín's Inter manager Andrea Stramaccioni described him as "...an extraordinary player who combines physicality with technique in an incredible way.
 He is also an important element in the locker room."